Old Post Office (Washington, D.C.): Political protests

 During the presidency of Donald Trump, the Old Post Office became a frequent location of political protests.
 During the evening of May 15, 2017, artist Robin Bell projected messages onto the hotel's facade that stated, among other things, "Emoluments Welcome," along with an animation of the flags of nations in which Trump had business projects.
 On January 13, 2018, after Trump reportedly used the word "shithole" at a meeting, Bell projected onto the facade the message "Not a D.C. resident?" / "Need a place to stay?" / "Try our shithole".
 Following the March for Our Lives anti-gun violence rally on March 24, 2018, many rally-goers left their signs by the hotel.

-Sale of hotel lease

-In 2019 the Trump Organization announced that it was exploring the possible sale of the hotel's lease.
-In 2020, they took the lease off the market during the COVID-19 pandemic.
-In June 2021, the Trump Organization again put the hotel lease up for sale and later that year agreed to sell it for $375 million to the investment firm CGI Merchant Group, which planned to rebrand the hotel as a Waldorf Astoria.
-The Trump Organization would profit $100 million from the deal.